-The youngest and least experienced participants have three hours worth of lessons a day, the rest of the children have four hours of classes and optional extra classes for those wishing to have a five hour day however these cannot be guaranteed due to timetabling.
+The youngest and least experienced participants have three hours worth of lessons a day, the rest of the children have four hours of classes.
+There are optional extra classes for those wishing to have a five hour day however these cannot be guaranteed due to timetabling.
 Lessons are spread throughout the day with plenty of time off to practice or to enjoy the outstanding facilities that Bryanston School has to offer.

 All students have an individual lesson within a masterclass format as well as a Suzuki style group lesson.
 The group lessons are arranged by level and ability.

 The least experienced children have a musicianship class and for the rest there are five orchestras streamed by ability for string players from Suzuki Book 2 and above.
-It is possible for string playing pianists to take part in orchestra as one of their classes and for non string playing pianists to play percussion in one of the orchestras.
+It is possible for string playing pianists to take part in orchestra as one of their classes.

 For the intermediate players the fourth hour is made up of classes which develop musicality and musicianship away from their specific instruments.
 In previous years the children have had the tremendous experience of African drumming, “Garbage percussion” and Taiko, a Japanese drumming art form.
-This year we are thrilled that Tamashii have agreed to come and will be teaching Taiko, a Japanese drumming art form.
+This year we are thrilled that Sébastien Bluriot has a greed to come from France to teach Body Percussion.
 The Fabulous Andrew Stamatakis-Brown is leading the pianists through journey of jazz and latin in his multi-keyboard workshop.

-Extra classes such as Viola for Violinists and Music Theory are also available making a fifth hour in some children’s timetables, These classes incur an extra charge and are subject to timetabling.
+Daily extra classes such as Viola for Violinists and Music Theory are also available making a fifth hour in some children’s timetables, These classes incur an extra charge and are subject to timetabling.

 Students travelling from abroad can hire instruments for the week to avoid complications when flying with certain airlines.
 Please contact the Bristol Violin Shop directly in advance of the course to arrange instrument hire.